Network Gathering 2025

 About the Event

 CKM In-Person Meeting.
-June, 2024.
+November, 2025.
 Photo: Alexander Williamson.

-The 2025 Community Knowledge Matters Gathering will be a chance to:
+The 2025 Gathering was a chance to:

 • bring together peers from rural and island communities, practitioners, researchers and policy-makers passionate about community-led research to connect and share practice.
-This includes spotlights with young researchers in OPEN Shetland and peer research at Moray Wellbeing Hub.

 • hear the launch of new findings exploring what priorities rural communities in Scotland have around being involved in mental health research based on our Co-Priority Survey, co-developed and analysed with a working group of diverse lived experiences.